vnohhf/extinction_coefficient/README.md

 of 4000-10000 K. But note that the temperature range varies depending on the band.
 No extrapolation for out-of-range input values, but rather assignment of boundary values.

-### Available photometric survey and passband names
+### Available photometric surveys and passband names
 - GALEX passbands: "FUV", "NUV";
 - Pan-STARRS 1 passbands: "g", "r", "i", "z", "y";
 - SDSS passbands: "u'", "g'", "r'", "i'", "z'";